Logiqx/wca-ipy/docs/Privacy_Notice.md

 ### What we do with the information we have

 We use the information that we have in order to maintain unofficial rankings for the senior cubing community, produced from official WCA competition results.
+Your DOB (or partial DOB) is used to identify any applicable results at official WCA competitions.

-We may share information with the WCA or any other individual / body where it is in the interests of the senior cubing community.
+We may share information with the WCA or any other responsible organisation in the interests of the senior cubing community but your privacy will always be treated as the highest priority.

 ### How we store your information

-Your information is stored on a single laptop and securely backed up using [Carbonite](https://www.carbonite.com/).
+Your personal information is stored securely on a personal laptop (development), [GitHub](https://github.com/) (version control) and [AWS](https://aws.amazon.com/) (production).
+These environments are protected by two-factor authentication and full disk encryption.

 We keep your information for as long as your remain a member of the WCA.
 We will dispose your information via a manual removal process, if your WCA profile is removed.